mattermost/docs/source/install/self-managed-changelog.md

  - Romanian language support was downgraded to Beta.

 #### Performance
  - Improved the performance of aggregate queries related to Collapsed Reply Threads.
+Learn more about these server performance optimizations in [this article](https://mattermost.zendesk.com/knowledge/articles/6880701948564/en-us?brand_id=327479).

 #### Integrations
  - To keep users in Mattermost when opening documentation links from the **System Console > Plugin** settings page, all the links now open in another tab.